kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/lessons/BattleCats.md

 This is a breakdown of the Scratch Game [Battle Cats](https://scratch.mit.edu/projects/571503168), to show the steps involved in making a game like this from scratch.

-The end product can be found here

-{% include zakviewer.html Name="BC2 Basic Game" ID="https://scratch.mit.edu/projects/571503168" caption="" %}
+{% include zakviewer.html Name="Battle Cats Basic Game" ID="https://scratch.mit.edu/projects/571503168" caption="" %}

 # 2 Money and Cats
 - Shop starts set up Current money, Max money, income